 This examination is given during the fall of the junior year in which automatically enters the student into the National Medallion Scholarship Program.
 Students are recognized as either "commended" students or "semi-finalist" who then goes on to compete for "finalist" recognition.
 Freshman may take the PSAT for practice but are not eligible to enter the National Medallion Scholarship Program.
 The state pays for the sophomores to take it at the same time for practice.
 This is in place of the PLAN.

-FSA (Florida Standards Assessment)
+FAST (Florida Assessment of Student Thinking)